Why Google Trends is one of the best product research & eCommerce tools

 luxury-watch-glimpse

-Once we have the market growth rate, we can compare it to our own performance.
-For example, if our luxury watch sales are flat or up only 5% YoY, it indicates we’re underperforming.
-However, if sales are up 50%, it shows we’re outperforming the market and capturing demand more effectively than competitors.
+Once you have the market growth rate, you'd compare it to your own performance.
+For example, if your luxury watch sales are flat or up only 5% YoY, it indicates you’re underperforming.
+However, if sales are up 50%, it shows you’re outperforming the market and capturing demand more effectively than competitors.

 Try it yourself: Calculate the search interest growth rate for your core products, then compare it against your internal sales data to benchmark your performance.